 The overcoat is a garment that it is designed to be worn over the jacket.
 The overcoat was used by the higher class indicating social status.
-By the 80s, overcoats started to become mainstream being essential to business dressers.
-Nowadays, it is considered to be a key-piece for the well-dressed gentlemen.
+By the 80s, overcoats started to become mainstream as being essential to business dressers.
+Nowadays, it is considered to be a key piece for the well-dressed gentlemen.

 On today’s post, we had a beautiful walk with Christos Niflis from Christakis in Kolonaki, talking about one of the most iconic pieces.
 The overcoat.